Here are public bodies, like Bradford Council, Police, NHS, etc. I have put here details of nurseries and child-minders here also.

 Councillors (Bradford Council) (see also Local Government heading below)

 Thornton is part of Thornton and Allerton Ward which includes Sandy Lane.
-Councillors are elected for 4 years, and then may seek re-election,. or stand down.
+Due to boundary changes in Bradford the election in 2026 will be for 3 councillors for each electoral ward.
 Council Elections are held in 3 out of every 4 years.
 In the 4th year there used to be Metropolitan County Council elections, until that Council was abolished in 1986.
 Council elections are normally held on the first Thursday in May.
 Once elected a councillor has a duty to serve all residents, whether or not they voted, and irrespective of how they voted.
-Our 3 Councillors, (in alphabetical order), are:
+Our 3 Councillors are:

 Dashcam Footage